The #1 Diet for Fibromyalgia

 anti-inflammatory fats (olive oil, coconut oil, and flaxseed oil are my favorites)

-I also learned which foods consistently made my body feel worse, and I avoid them.
+I also learned which foods consistently made my body feel worse, and I avoid them as much as possible.
 For example:

-I do not drink coffee or caffeinated beverages (because they amp up my nervous system too much).
+coffee or caffeinated beverages (they amp up my nervous system too much).

 A Nourishing Rhythm